AncientCode/RubyWiki/README.markdown

 forbid others to use your account)
 * Highline (if you want to type your password in a shell, `gem install highline`)
-* Backports (on Ruby 1.8.x because we used require_relative which works for 1.9.x `gem install backports`)

 Usages & Sample
 ---------------